Pikeville, Tennessee

 Pikeville is a city in and the county seat of Bledsoe County, Tennessee, United States.
-The population was 1,824 at the 2020 census.
+The population was 1,824 at the 2020 census, and was estimated at 1,879 in 2024.

 History

 The Sequatchie River valley was part of Cherokee lands until 1805, when the Cherokee ceded it to the U.S. as part of the Treaty of Tellico.
 By the late 18th century, the valley had been identified by hunters, one of whom, Anthony Bledsoe (1739-1788), became the county's namesake.
 Bledsoe County was formed in 1807, with the town of Madison as its county seat.